yssource/rhai/doc/src/rust/modules/create.md

 Create via Plugin
 -----------------

-By far the simplest way to create a [module] is via a [plugin module].
+By far the simplest way to create a [module] is via a [plugin module] which converts a normal Rust module into a Rhai [module] via procedural macros.

 Create via `Module` API